open-source-labs/Quell/quell-server/README.md

 ## Rate and Cost Limiting Implementation

-Quell-Server now offers optional cost- and rate-limiting of incoming GraphQL queries for additional endpoint security from malicious nested or costly queries.
+@quell/server now offers optional cost- and rate-limiting of incoming GraphQL queries for additional endpoint security from malicious nested or costly queries.

-Both of these middleware packages use an optional, fourth "Cost Object" parameter QuellCache constructor function.
+Both of these middleware packages use an optional, fourth "Cost Object" parameter in the QuellCache constructor.
 Below is an example of the default Cost Object.

 ```
   const defaultCostParams = {